Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns a 'structured inbox summary' with specific components (unread counts, top actionable threads, overdue threads), and distinguishes itself from sibling get_actionable_threads by noting it's the starting point for an inbox review.
+The description clearly states it returns a structured inbox summary with unread counts, top actionable threads, and overdue threads.
+It distinguishes itself from the sibling tool get_actionable_threads by positioning itself as the starting point for an inbox review.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.